 Are international students eligible for scholarships?

-International students are eligible for a number of scholarships at UW–Madison.
+International students are eligible for many scholarships at UW–Madison.
 Like all students, WiSH allows international students to explore the scholarships they are eligible for, be considered for those with automatic offers when their NetID is activated, and apply to any scholarships that require additional information for consideration.
+For more information on international student eligibility for incoming students, refer to Eligibility and Process Status above.

 How will I be notified of scholarship decisions?